Yukon Trails

 Copper Haul Road

-The Copper Haul Road serves as the “main line” of Trans Canada Trail in the Whitehorse area.
-It is a year-round class two multi-use trail that runs north/south just west of urban Whitehorse, and connects several multi-use trail networks.
 The Copper Haul Road was originally constructed in the early 1900s as a spur line of the White Pass and Yukon Route railway to service several copper mines in the area, and when the last mine closed in the early 1980s the road was recycled into a multi-use trail.
 This trail is fairly well marked and suitable for beginner snowmobilers.
 For more information check out our Copper Haul Road page at www.ksa.yk.ca/trails/copper-haul-trail.

 Dawson Overland Trail

-During the Klondike Gold Rush, and for years before and after, the only way to travel between Whitehorse and Dawson City was via the Yukon River.
-In 1902 the Yukon government contracted the White Pass & Yukon Route to build a winter road between the two communities, which was both shorter and safer than using the river.
 The Dawson Overland Trail has long since been replaced by the North Klondike Highway, but the Takhini to Braeburn section remains open for adventure!
 This section is a class four wilderness trail running from the Takhini River Road just outside of Whitehorse to Braeburn Lodge on the North Klondike Highway, and the ride is approximately 100 km each way.
-For more information please visit our Dawson Overland Trail page at www.ksa.yk.ca/trails/dawson-overland-trail.

-The McLean Lake trail runs approximately seven kilometers from the top end of the Hamilton Boulevard multi-use trail to the Copper Haul Road, and serves as the main connector trail for several neighborhoods in Whitehorse.
 Approximately half way the trail crosses the McLean Lake Road, and there is a small staging area here as well.
 The trail is a signed, maintained and well travelled class two trail suitable for all snowmobilers, and please travel with caution as this multi-use trail is popular with many other user groups as well.
-Between the McLean Lake Road crossing and the Copper Haul the trail passes by the largest of the McLean Lakes with easy access to the lake which offers some excellent fishing opportunities, however use caution for frequent overflow on this lake during winter.

 Mount McIntyre Trail

-Mount McIntyre is a mountain guarding the west side of Whitehorse and peaks at just over 5000 feet tall.
-It’s known locally as “Mount Mac”.
-Located near the peak is a VOR site, which is a key navigation aid for aircraft coming to and from Whitehorse as well as international air traffic passing overhead on their journeys between North America and Asia.
-Nav Canada has placed a fence and do not enter signs around the VOR site, please respect this and do not enter as it is a hazardous place for the public to be and also being too close to their equipment can interfere with aircraft navigation.
-That being said, there is an access trail from the Copper Haul Road to the VOR site, and this trail is open for recreational adventure!
 The trail begins on the Copper Haul Road just a few metres south of the Copper Haul / McLean Lake Road intersection.
 The trail starts through the forest and then ascends up the east side of the mountain, with beautiful views of Whitehorse on the way up.
 As the trail comes through the tree line it crosses over to the west side of the mountain and offers outstanding views of Fish Lake and surrounding area.
 As the trail continues along there is an intersection where travelers can either continue straight and go up to the peak near the VOR site, or turn west and go down to Fish Lake.
 There are also many ski trails and dog sled trails in the area, so snowmobilers are kindly asked to please stick to the main motorized multi-use trails only.
-From the Copper Haul to the top is approximately 12 km.
-The Fish Lake turnoff is approximately nine km up from the Copper Haul and is a class three trail approximately five kilometers from the Mt.
-McIntyre trail to the eastern shore of Fish Lake.
-This loop is popular with locals and also a common route for tour groups, so please expect to encounter groups on snowmobiles, skis and dog sleds when travelling this area during winter months.
+From the Copper Haul to the peak is approximately 12 km.
+It’s a class three trail and well marked, however travel with caution on the upper section as this area frequently sees high winds and blowing snow which can reduce visibility and obscure the trail route making navigation difficult.

 Don’t see the trail you were looking for?
 Have something to add?
 Let us know!
 We are working on expanding this page to include more trails, so if you have anything to contribute please contact us any time!